News & Events

 Every Tuesday!

 Do you struggle with aspects of your smartphone, tablet, or laptop?
-Would you like to learn about using QR codes, organizing and sharing your photos, downloading apps, sending emails, or something else?
+Need help utilizing FaceTime or Zoom, scanning QR codes, organizing and sharing your photos, downloading apps, sending emails, or even navigating patient care portals and hospital websites?
+Tech Tuesdays can help you with a variety of issues you may be experiencing.
 The Levy Senior Center, in partnership with the LSCF, continues to offer appointments for free tech support and training to help you feel more comfortable with your devices.
 To make an appointment for a 30-minute session in the Levy Senior Center library, call the front desk at (847) 448-8250 today.
 Appointments are available Tuesdays 1:00 - 3:00 pm.

 Featuring acclaimed speakers, the LSCF's YouTube channel presents previous Levy Lectures and Longevity presentations.
 The series engages our community on a range of subjects, including improv, storytelling, the politics of Indian removal, and integrative approaches to aging well, among others.
 Visit our YouTube channel to explore.